About this book

 Holding Still explores an unusual love triangle involving Billy, a former teen idol, now an anxiety-ridden agoraphobic; Josh, a shy transgendered paramedic who travels the city patching up damaged bodies; and Amy, a fashionable filmmaker coping with her first broken heart.
 With this extraordinary novel, Whittall gives us startlingly real portraits of three unforgettable characters, and proves herself to be one of our most talented writers.

-Short-listed for the Lambda Literary Awards: Lesbian Fiction 2011
+- Short-listed Lambda Literary Awards: Lesbian Fiction, 2011

 - Winner Lambda Literary Awards: Transgender Fiction, 2011